Hasan Abdal

-As home of the Gurdwara Panja Sahib, a sacred site in Sikhism, Hasan Abdal is an important pilgrimage destination for Sikhs.
-The city is also notable for containing several monuments dating to the Akbar period, including the Mughal Gardens, Hakimon ka Maqbara, and the Tomb of Lala Rukh.
-Hasan Abdal is also near the city of Taxila – a UNESCO World Heritage Site famous for its ancient Gandharan ruins.
+Hasan Abdal is home of the Gurdwara Panja Sahib, a sacred site in Sikhism, and an important pilgrimage destination for Sikhs.
+The town also contains several monuments dating to the reign of Akbar, including the Mughal Gardens, Tomb of the Hakims, and the Tomb of Lala Rukh.
+Hasan Abdal is near to the city of Taxila – a UNESCO World Heritage Site famous for its ancient Gandharan ruins.

 Location

-Hasan Abdal is located near northern Punjab's boundary with the province of Khyber Pakhtunkhwa, and was the location from which Mughal war expeditions were sent to the northwestern frontier.
-In modern times, Hasan Abdal lies at the intersection of the Karakoram Highway, and the M1 Motorway.
-As part of the multibillion-dollar China-Pakistan Economic Corridor (CPEC), the Hasan Abdal area will serve as the terminus for CPEC's Western Alignment, while the Hakla–Dera Ismail Khan Motorway will commence at Hasan Abdal.
+Hasan Abdal is located near boundary of northern Punjab with the province of Khyber Pakhtunkhwa, and was the location from which Mughal war expeditions were sent to the northwestern frontier.
+In modern times, Hasan Abdal lies at the intersection of the Karakoram Highway and the M1 Motorway.
+As part of the multibillion-dollar China-Pakistan Economic Corridor (CPEC), the Hasan Abdal area is planned to serve as the terminus for CPEC's Western Alignment, while the Hakla–Dera Ismail Khan Motorway will commence at Hasan Abdal.